L-Colombo/dotfiles/README.md

 # Lorenzo Colombo - Dotfiles

 This is my dotfiles repository, which contains my configuration files for the applications I use in my day-to-day workflow.
 It is tested to work on GNU/Linux systems (mainly on Fedora and Arch) and on MacOs (in this case window managers are not considered).
-To use it, you can download the repo in your $HOME directory and, using [GNU Stow](https://www.gnu.org/software/stow/) within the `dotfiles/` directory give the command `stow .`, which generates symbolic links to the file configuration files and directories.
+To use it, you can download the repo in your `$HOME` directory and, using [GNU Stow](https://www.gnu.org/software/stow/) within the `dotfiles/` directory give the command `stow .`, which generates symbolic links to the file configuration files and directories.

 ## Dependencies

-For the configuration a patched font is generally required.
-I personally use the Iosevka Nerd Font, which can be downloaded [here](https://www.nerdfonts.com/). **XMonad** and **Hyprland** are configured to used some applications by default, like [feh](https://wiki.archlinux.org/title/feh) to set the wallpaper[^1] and [Thuar](https://docs.xfce.org/xfce/thunar/start) as a GUI file manager.
+For the configuration a patched font is generally required, which can be downloaded [here](https://www.nerdfonts.com/).
+**XMonad** and **Hyprland** are configured to used some applications by default, like [feh](https://wiki.archlinux.org/title/feh) to set the wallpaper[^1] and [Thuar](https://docs.xfce.org/xfce/thunar/start) as a GUI file manager.

 Other dependencies/programs I use in the configs might be:

 - [Pamixer](https://github.com/cdemoulins/pamixer), to manage audio controls;
 - [Brightnessctl](https://github.com/Hummer12007/brightnessctl), to control screen bightnes;
 - [feh](https://wiki.archlinux.org/title/feh) and [swaybg](https://github.com/swaywm/swaybg), to set the wallpapers;
-- [bemenu](https://github.com/Cloudef/bemenu) and [dmenu](https://tools.suckless.org/dmenu/) as application finders and more.
+- [bemenu](https://github.com/Cloudef/bemenu) and [dmenu](https://tools.suckless.org/dmenu/) as application launchers and more.

 Anyways, the rule of thumb is to double check within the appropriate configuration file what dependencies might be needed, instead of blindly adopting a configuration.